cynthiateeters/poem-starter/.github/issue-specs/04-core-documentation.md

 ### Notes
 - The repository and live site are your primary evidence
-- Use GitHub Copilot Agent with @workspace for context-aware assistance
+- Use GitHub Copilot's different modes: Ask for planning, Agent for building, Edit for modifying
 - Only ONE screenshot required: Live Netlify site
-- Focus on documenting the difference between agent and chatbot modes
+- Focus on documenting when each Copilot mode (Ask/Agent/Edit) was most helpful

 ---
 ⚠️ **This is PASS/FAIL** - All boxes must be checked for credit